 Classes are taught in a lively and interactive way, giving students the confidence to speak and write with fluency, whilst ensuring a rigorous approach to grammatical understanding.
 We aim to deliver lessons that instil a true appreciation and understanding of the multi-faceted vibrancy of Hispanic culture.
 The engagement that we hope this fosters, together with an eye to the skills specifically required for their exams, is our recipe for success for students of all linguistic abilities.

 A whole variety of trips have been enjoyed by many Eltham Hispanists over the past few years.
 Younger students have been on trips to Catalunya and to the Sierra de Gredos.

-The Spanish department regularly organises language study visits in Years 10, 11, 12 and 13 to important cultural destinations including Barcelona, Madrid and Valladolid.
-Students receive intensive language tuition (conversation and grammar revision) in order to hone their skills in preparation for taking public examinations, but more importantly, they can test out their skills in the real world whilst soaking up the cultural delights of Spain.
+The Spanish department regularly organises language study visits in Years 10, 11, 12 and 13 to important cultural destinations including Barcelona, Madrid, Valladolid and Valencia.
+Students receive intensive language tuition in order to hone their skills in preparation for taking public examinations, but more importantly, they can test out their skills in the real world whilst soaking up the cultural delights of Spain.